Banana-Two/configuration_file/centos7_config.md

 (5) Close the fast startup in win10. \
 (6) (Note, press ESC to enter the bios.)Enable USB boot in bios and disable fast boot and secure boot, also should change the boot order(make USB to be the first). \
 (7) When install Centos7, we must partiton the storeage manually.(My partiton:[/,133G],[/home,/133G],[/boot/,1G],[/boot/efi,512M],[/var,132.5G],[/swap,64G]) \
-(8) If we want to create a common a user, we must let it in /home-local. so that we can mount our file system easily. \
+(8) If we want to create a common user, we must let it in /home-local. so that we can mount our file system easily. \
 (9) After finishing installation,reboot system, pull out the USB disk and enter the bios to change the boot order(make centos to be the first) and enable fast boot.

 # 1,install the driver of Ethernet